afarin-fatemeh-rezaei/Instacart-Order-Analysis/README.md

 3. Run the Python script: `python instacart_analysis.py`

 ### Step 3: Build the Dashboard
-1. Upload all CSV files to Looker Studio.
+1. Upload all CSV files to Data Studio.
 2. Build scorecards, bar charts, and pie charts as shown in the README.
 3. Share publicly and embed the link.